 Don’t bring Polish potatoes into Britain

 In 2004, British officials banned the importation of potatoes that came from Poland.
 But it’s not because the Brits have anything against the Polish.
 The law was put in place because there was an outbreak of ring rot (a disease that can ruin potato crops) on Polish potatoes.
-While that law has a reasonable purpose, the same can’t be said in the U.S. Check out the strangest food laws you’ll find in every state.
+While that law has a reasonable purpose, the same can’t be said in the U.S.

 Don’t cheat on exams in Bangladesh

 Everyone should know that cheating on a test is wrong.
 Many schools, especially universities, threaten expulsion if students are caught cheating, but in Bangladesh, the stakes get even higher.
 Children 15 or older can actually go to jail if they cheat on their final exams.